Ron lost 10 lbs*

 Just give it two weeks

-I joined WW Digital because I didn’t think I’d be able to attend Wellness Workshops regularly.
+I joined WW Digital because I didn’t think I’d be able to attend WW Workshops regularly.
 I started a few weeks before Thanksgiving, and I read articles on ww.com about staying on plan around the holidays.
 I also read success stories of men and women who were able to lose weight and keep it off.

 Take control of takeout

 Instead of ordering out, I started cooking more often.
 I can’t get enough of Asian cuisine.
 I used to love breaded, fried takeout like sweet-and-sour chicken; now I make my own healthy stir-fries at home, using significantly less oil.
 I’ll make chicken or beef with broccoli and lots of veggies, and I started swapping in brown rice for white.

 The power of a resolution